-Ethan Chandler, LCSW-A
+Ethan Chandler, MSW, LCSW-A, LCAS

 Ethan received his Master of Social Work from Western Carolina University with an emphasis in substance use.
 His approach to work developed through his experience interning at Trails as a Wilderness Field Therapy Instructor and working with the Department of Juvenile Justice.
 In those roles, he worked with teens and young adults learning to move through challenges such as depression, anxiety, substance use, and complex family dynamics.